David Alan Carter's

 Finished?
 Not quite.

-In an effort to further reduce the risk inherent in owning these three funds, risk-parity notwithstanding, I added a "part-time" hedge that brings the following funds into play:
+In an effort to further reduce the risk inherent in owning these three levered funds, risk-parity notwithstanding, I added a "part-time" hedge that brings the following funds into play:

 • EUO - ProShares UltraShort Euro ETF